Gerry Goffin: Later life

 Goffin and King were inducted together into the Songwriters Hall of Fame in 1987, and the Rock and Roll Hall of Fame in 1990.

 In 1996 he released his second solo album, Back Room Blood, which he said was inspired by his anger at conservative gains in the 1994 congressional elections.
 The album was mostly co-written with Barry Goldberg, but included two songs co-written with Bob Dylan, "Tragedy of the Trade" and "Masquerade".
 Goffin described Dylan as "sort of like a god to me".
 Goffin was one of the first people to take notice of Kelly Clarkson's talent and had hired her to do demo work before she auditioned for American Idol in 2002.

-Goffin and his wife Michele attended opening night of the musical "Beautiful" which depicted his marriage with Carol King.
+Goffin and his fourth wife, Michele, attended opening night of the musical Beautiful, which depicted his marriage to Carole King.

 Personal life

 Gerry Goffin was married to Carole King between 1959 and 1969; they had two daughters, singer-songwriter Louise Goffin and Sherry Goffin Kondor.
-Goffin also had a daughter, Dawn, with Jeanie Reavis (Earl-Jean McCrea).
+Goffin also had a daughter, Dawn, with Jeanie Reavis (Earl-Jean McCrea) in 1964.
 He married Barbara Behling in the early 1970s and had a son, Jesse Dean Goffin, in 1976.
 They divorced later that decade.
 Goffin then married songwriter Ellen Minasian in the 1980s and had one daughter, Lauren, in 1984.
-Following their divorce, he married actress Michele Conaway (the sister of Jeff Conaway) in 1995.
+Following their divorce, he married actress Michele Conaway (the sister of actor Jeff Conaway) in 1995.

 Death

 Goffin died on June 19, 2014, in Los Angeles, California, at the age of 75.
 His death was announced by his wife, Michele.
 No cause was specified.
-He left a wife, one son, four daughters, and six grandchildren.
+He left behind a wife, one son, four daughters, and six grandchildren.